sultanfendonus/HasteJS/docs/module.md

         └── model.js
         └── routes.json
 ```
+### Remove an existing module
+If you want to remove a module, just run below command on your project
+root -

+`npx remove-module moduleName`

+Note: Don't delete a folder or module manually from app directory.
+That may cause unnecessary exception on your code.

 ### Routes
 Routes refer to how Rest API's endpoints respond to client requests.
 When you create a new module, haste by default create some REST convention endpoint for you.